Cuyahoga River: Accidents

-On August 25, 2020, a Holland Oil and Gas fuel tanker crashed on Route 8 near Akron and Cuyahoga Falls, killing one individual and causing a fire that leaked fuel into the southern section of the river.
+On August 25, 2020, a Holland Oil and Gas fuel tanker crashed on State Route 8 in Akron, killing one individual and causing a fire that leaked fuel into the southern section of the river.
 The fire was extinguished by the Akron Fire Department and the river section and surrounding area were promptly cleaned up.
 The fatal road crash marked the first and only river fire incident on the Cuyahoga since June 1969.
 However, as scholar Anne Jefferson notes:

 There are some real, substantive differences between this small fire and the fires of 50+ years ago...
 50+ years ago, there were many, many point sources & non-point sources of pollution that made the river itself flammable (in Cleveland, near the mouth), and all it took was a sufficient spark.
 The Cuyahoga burned more than once (13 times before today), and so did rivers in other industrial cities in the US...
 Both local grassroots and national efforts have led to dramatic improvements in water quality since then.
 The Cuyahoga River still has some issues, but flammability isn’t among them.